-PS Form 3606 is available for mailings of identical weight pieces of: First-Class Mail, First-Class Package Service, Priority Mail (excluding Critical Mail), Package Services, Standard Mail (except Customized MarketMail), and Parcel Select.
+PS Form 3606 is available for mailings of identical weight pieces of: First-Class Mail, First-Class Package Service, Priority Mail, Package Services, Standard Mail (except Customized MarketMail), and Parcel Select.

 Deposit: may not be placed in a Post Office maildrop or in a street letterbox.